 The new school will have 6 forms of entry with 30 pupils per form, giving a Published Admission Number (PAN) of 180 and a total number of students on roll of 1,150 including 250 in the sixth form.
 This ambitious Church of England school will be non-selective, co-educational and as an inclusive school it will be open to all children from all backgrounds.
 Students from families of all faiths and no faith will be able to gain admission.
 In keeping with Free School requirements including the national Schools Admissions Code and related legislation, at least 50% of our pupils will be admitted without reference to faith when the school is oversubscribed.

-Our vision is based around a broad and balanced curriculum with a value-added specialism in Health Sciences delivered in a school with high expectations for learning within a caring and inclusive Christian ethos.
-The specialism will involve relevant aspects of the traditional school science subjects of biology, chemistry and physics.
+Our vision is based around a broad and balanced curriculum with a value-added specialism in Maths and Music delivered in a school with high expectations for learning within a caring and inclusive Christian ethos.
 Access to the humanities and languages at GCSE will retain EBacc opportunities for our students.

 All trustees, governors and staff will work to ensure that every student achieves their maximum potential in a safe, supportive, high-expectation and high achieving school.
 In addition to the inherent parental attraction to a school offering an environment which is both caring and ambitious, the establishment of a Church of England school would widen choice at the secondary phase for parents and carers and widen diversity of provision in an area where there is currently no Anglican co-educational offer.